100mountains/server-setup/README.md

 - `install-wordpress.sh`: Automates the process of installing and configuring WordPress on a server.
 - `harden.sh`: Security hardening script that configures UFW firewall, fail2ban, and SSH security settings.
-- `nginx-wordpress.template`: Nginx configuration template with optimized settings for media serving and WooCommerce.
-- `wp-config.template.php`: WordPress configuration template with optimized memory and performance settings.

 ## Security Hardening Script